Information Technology Optimized Service Team

 Employees

-Will central IT honor the current flexible work arrangements of units transitioning into Penn State IT?
+Will Penn State IT honor the flexible work arrangements that IT staff had before they transitioned into Penn State IT?

 Will I lose my job because of the IT OST or as part of the 18-month transition period?